Professional Development FAQ

 Yes, you can purchase on our website.
 The book costs $20, and you will receive an email within 2-4 days of purchase to confirm and for NYFA to collect $15 for international shipping.

-You should generally receive your book within three weeks of purchase, but may experience delays due to the coronavirus.
-Contact [email protected] if you experience severe delays, and we will investigate.
+You should generally receive your book within three weeks of purchase.
+Please contact [email protected] if you experience any delays.

 Image: A participant in one of NYFA’s online workshops refers to NYFA’s popular The Profitable Artist book, Image Credit: NYFA